Part 36: My Mother, Art, Social Security Cards

 Now, back to the early 1960s.

 Riley had a photographer do a series of black and white pictures of my mother when we were living in Hollywood.
 The photo shoot happened around 1967, when I was a toddler.
 I wish I knew the name of the photographer, I'd give her/him/them photo credit for the image, above.
 I'm not sure the web does this shot justice.
 I have the original, and the light behind her lacy, patterned dress, the lush foliage of whatever park they were in, the tendrils of her long hair flowing down her backside-- it's lovely.
 Plus, you know, not to be all caught up in looks... my mother is gorgeous.

 To refresh, let's go back to 1962 in Reading, Pennsylvania.
 After a while of living separately from Jo, his fourth "wife" (I use quotes because he was still married to Alix, as far as we can tell) Riley had an affair with my mother.
 He told Jo that they were "just friends."
 My mother was 23 back then, a single mother to my half-sister, and Riley was two decades older.
 Riley was charming, well-read, appreciated women as artists and thinkers, unlike many other men at that time.
 My mother was drawn to him.
 She'd been a beatnik for a short time in New York, and she rejected conventional roles for women, and conventional people.

 One of the great things my father taught me is that when you purchase art, you don't do it because you think it will one day increase in value.
 A cultured person should buy art that they feel a connection to.
 There was a general disdain (to be honest, intense hostility) in my family for people who collected art for other reasons, or expected the artist to be famous, or hoped the artist would one day become famous.
-There were so many reasons why an artist would want to run off with my father.
-Unlike her first experiences with men, my father believed in her talent.
+There were so many reasons why an artist would want to hang out with Riley.
+Unlike my mother’s first experiences with men, my father believed in her talent.